nithyachalla1/ASE367K/README.md

 # ASE367K
 Spacecraft function/simulation model design.

-Final Code is in term_project_final.
+Final Code is in term_project_full.
 Please feel free to download and run to see results!